denglertai/gonfig/README.md

 # gonfig

-gonfig is a project intended to process different typs of config files and fill their contents using environment variables
+gonfig is a project intended to process different types of config files and fill their contents using environment variables

 ## Plugins